Skip to main content

 X-Aibox-Turn-IdGateway-generated turn identifier.

-X-Aibox-Cap-TokenShort-lived HMAC token bound to principal, tenant, scopes, and turn ID.
+X-Aibox-Cap-TokenShort-lived HMAC token bound to principal, tenant, scopes, and turn id.

-Service-to-Service Auth
+Service-to-Service auth

 VariablePurpose

 INTERNAL_AUTH_CLIENT_SECRETSecret for the service client.
+Loadable from _FILE secret.

 INTERNAL_AUTH_ALLOWED_CLIENTSOptional comma-separated caller allow-list.